 Air Transport & The Environment

-The global air transport industry and the environment are closely linked, with IATA estimates showing that air transport accounts for 2% of manmade CO2 emissions worldwide.
+The global air transport industry (including the business of airport services) and the environment are closely linked, with IATA estimates showing that air transport accounts for 2% of manmade CO2 emissions worldwide.
 This figure is expected to grow to 3% by 2050.
 Governments are aware of the need to minimize the air transport sector’s negative environmental impact, and the industry aims to boost fuel efficiency almost 2% annually through 2020.

 IATA proposes various ways in which to tackle climate change.
 Over the short-term, it recommends improving existing in-service fleet.
 One medium-term strategy involves a faster rate of fleet renewal.
 Introducing cutting-edge technologies, such as drop-in biofuels, is another possible medium-term strategy.